-Local Enqueue.
-Figure 3 shows the algorithm used to place a batch onto the run queue of a logical processor and make it visible in the migration window.
+Figure 4 shows the algorithm used to place a batch onto the run queue of a logical processor and make it visible in the migration window.

-Typically, internal operations on the window will be more common than external operations, therefore we decided to optimise for this case rather than the contended case.
+Internal operations on the window will be more common than external operations, hence the presented algorithms are optimised for the uncontended case rather than the contended case.
 The effect of this optimisation is that the final step of the algorithm can produce corruption of the window state word.
 In the event of corruption the window will appear to external logical processors to contain more batches than it does; however, this does not affect correct operation of the external dequeue algorithm (only its operating efficiency).
 The result is an algorithm with a deterministic execution time and only one expensive atomic operation.